nhantapcode/nhantapcode/README.md

 - 🔭 I'm currently during the internship period on FPT Software.
 - 🌱 I’m currently learning AI.
-- ⚡ Fun fact: I have pasioning on coding and play game.
+- ⚡ Fun fact: I have pasioning on coding and do gym.

 💻 IDEs/Editors: